vingle1/AfriCuisine/docs/README.md

 **Acceptance Criteria:**

-* On the admin page, restaurant owner should be able to update food menu easily.
+* On the admin page, restaurant owner should be able add,update, and delete the food menu, including special orders.

 # Mis-User stories